 The Yuba Watershed Institute (YWI) is currently accepting submissions for the next edition of our journal Tree Rings.
+In particular we are seeking submissions of artwork.

 Please share your reflections, musings, and perspectives on these or other topics in the form of art, photographs, letters, notes, poems, and articles.
 We welcome informed viewpoints and personal narratives from the personal to the ecological scale.
-We are also always happy to receive stories, art, and poetry related to the natural history of the ‘Inimim Forest and living in harmony with this place.
+We are also happy to receive stories, art, and poetry related to the natural history of the ‘Inimim Forest and living in harmony with this place.

 Please limit articles and letters to 1,000 words or fewer.